-Zhejiang SICK Sensor Co., Ltd., Jiaxing, Zhejiang Province, China, was consolidated for the first time in the prior year.
+Zhejiang SICK Sensor Co., Ltd., Jiaxing, Zhejiang Province, China, was consolidated for the Currency translation is based on the following key exchange rates: first time in the prior year.
 A resulting difference was recognized in equity.

 Currency translation

 The functional currency is the euro.
 Foreign currency business transactions are translated at the exchange rate prevailing on the date of the transaction.
 Gains and losses from the settlement of such business transactions as well as from the translation of monetary assets and liabilities are reported in the income statement.